Revisiting the de Rham-Witt complex: The Saturated de Rham--Witt Complex

 \subsection{Construction of $\WOmega^{\ast}_{R}$}

-\begin{definition} Let $A^{\ast}$ be a strict Dieudonn\'{e} algebra and suppose we are given an $\F_p$-algebra homomorphism $f: R \rightarrow A^{0} / VA^{0}$.
-We will say that $f$ {\it exhibits $A^{\ast}$ as a saturated de Rham-Witt complex of $R$} if it satisfies the following universal property: for every strict Dieudonn\'{e} algebra $B^{\ast}$, composition with $f$ induces a bijection
+\begin{definition} Let $A^{\ast}$ be a strict Dieudonn\'{e} algebra and suppose we are given an $\F_p$-algebra homomorphism $f \colon R \rightarrow A^{0} / VA^{0}$.
+We will say that $f$ {\it exhibits $A^{\ast}$ as a saturated de~Rham--Witt complex of $R$} if it satisfies the following universal property: for every strict Dieudonn\'{e} algebra $B^{\ast}$, composition with $f$ induces a bijection

 \end{definition}